aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/565_cicd/tf-files.md

 This creates a CodeBuild project , this will encrypt our repo using the key specified **encryption_key = data.aws_kms_alias.s3.arn**, and use the defined service role **aws_iam_role.codebuild-eks-cicd-build-app-service-role**

 By default CodeBuild looks for a file called **buildspec.yml** in the root of the code repository.
-This file defines all ther steps to be taken by the build process.
+This file defines all the steps to be taken by the build process.

 The vpc_config section specifies the VPC and subnet that CodeBuild connects to.

 {{% notice info %}}
-*Disclaimer: For production workloads you should use multiple subnets in muliple availability zones*
+*Disclaimer: For production workloads you should use multiple subnets in multiple availability zones*
 {{% /notice %}}

 {{%expand "Expand here to see the code" %}}